Raphaelmbewe/RaphaelMbewe/README.md

 ### Hi there 👋

 ### I am <em>Raphael</em>
-> Aspiring software engineer currently in the learning process, I love being a team member, <br/>I am open minded I like learning new skills that are productive.
+> Motivated software developer with a passion for learning new skills and a strong commitment to personal and professional growth.
+Skilled in React JS and React-Native, with experience in collaborating on projects and conducting peer-to-peer code reviews.
+Seeking a new opportunity to make a positive impact as a front-end developer.